beatricepedretti/USS_ENTERPRISE/README.md

 <h2>Calibration procedure and angle-coordinates conversion</h2>

-It is possible to see and understand the conversion from angles to three-dimensional coordinates in the ..... file.
+It is possible to see and understand the conversion from angles to three-dimensional coordinates in the image below.
 In the following chapter the computation, that allows the representation of the object put in front of our device, will be described.

 <h3>X-Y-Z system</h3>